 Amenity Cost Charges (ACCs)

-Amenity Cost Charges (ACCs) are a new development finance tool introduced by the Province as part of provincial housing legislation that significantly alters how local governments fund growth-related amenities.
-ACCs will be collected from new development and are intended to largely replace the City’s existing Density Bonus and Community Amenity Contributions (CACs) programs, which are the primary funding sources for critical amenities to meet the needs of a growing community.
+Amenity Cost Charges (ACCs) are a new development finance tool introduced by the Province as part of recent provincial housing legislation which significantly alters how local governments fund growth-related amenities.
+ACCs will be collected from new development and will largely replace the City’s existing Density Bonus and Community Amenity Contribution (CAC) programs.

 ACCs can be used to fund: